georgewitteman/zsh-yavm/README.md

 ## What It Doesn't Do
 - Work with other shells besides zsh.
 I don't have any intentions of adding support for other shells, and I'm not even sure that it would work.
 - Manage installing and uninstalling versions.
 I currently use other version managers (like asdf or pyenv) to actually handle installing and updating the versions.
-This may be something that I add in the future, probably by enabling the ability to add plugins.
+This is something that I plan on adding in the future.
 - Keep your `$PATH` squeaky clean.
 Depending on how many versions of things that you have, your path may end up a little long.
 To me, having a fast shell is more important than having a short `$PATH`. `yavm` won't add `$PATH` entries unnecessarily, though.
-It only adds directories you care about, and it doesn't add directories that don't actually exist.
+It only adds directories for commands you enable, and it doesn't add directories that don't actually exist.

+## Roadmap
+1. Support installing versions of python.
+1. Support other languages.
+1. Sometimes an script expects that everyone that uses the script will be using the same version manager.
+It would be nice if `yavm` could set up a fake executable that would simulate another version manager (e.g. `pyenv`).
+This would allow `yavm` to be a drop in replacement for other version managers.